danmalcolm/BuildUp/README.md

     //   {UserName: user-1, DateOfBirth: "2000-06-04", FavouriteColour: "Red" ... },
     //   ...
     // }

+Note that generators are immutable and all extension mechanisms create new generators, leaving the originals unmodified:

 You might favour writing your own extension methods to define reusable setup behaviours: